 All residence hall rooms have extra-long twin beds and mattresses (which require extra-long twin linens).
 With the exception of Vanguard Centre, each residence hall room is also equipped with desks, desk chairs, and a dresser for residents to share.
 Each room has standard ceiling lamps.
 We suggest that residents also purchase their own desk lamp for adequate lighting.
 Because space is limited, we encourage residents to wait until they move in and have a chance to meet their roommates before shopping for large storage items and other amenities for the shared room.
 There are many stores in the local area in which residents can purchase these items.
-The Residence Life Staff provides convenient maps to the local stores and fun hang out spots when students move in.

 How do I apply for housing?

 Once a student is accepted into the University, the Admissions Office sends an Acceptance Packet.
 In this packet, there is an “On-Campus Housing Application.”
 Please fill this out completely and return it to the Admissions Office.
 Click here to go to the Housing Application page.